objectlab/ObjectlabPartyVisualization/bar/README.md

 ### New Arrival Messages

 Our design specified that we wanted to greet people arriving to the bar with game related personalized messages.
-The messages should be intelligent enough so they would match a persons current game status in the game.
+The messages should be intelligent enough so they would match a persons current game status and encourage them to improve it.

 To keep this somewhat simple I set up several arrays containing message objects, one for each of the following scenarious: